 Thrombocytopenia, Anemia And Neutropenia

 Patients developing anemia may require blood transfusions and/or dose modifications of Jakafi.

-Serious bacterial, mycobacterial, fungal and viral infections may occur.
-Active serious infections should have resolved before starting therapy with Jakafi.
-Tuberculosis has been reported in patients receiving Jakafi for myelofibrosis.
-Attention should be given to the possibility of latent or active tuberculosis.
-Observe patients receiving Jakafi for signs and symptoms of infection and initiate appropriate treatment promptly.
+Serious bacterial, mycobacterial, fungal and viral infections have occurred.
+Delay starting therapy with Jakafi until active serious infections have resolved.
+Observe patients receiving Jakafi for signs and symptoms of infection and manage promptly.